TriplyDB/Documentation/docs/triply-client-js/index.md

 #### Dataset.upload(filePaths: string[])

+BENNY: dataset.upload does not exist.
+Maybe should be importFromFiles?
+Also, dataset.getJob() doesn't exist.

 Adds the given file paths to the current upload job.

 The files must contain RDF data and must be encoded in one of the